Slow science: Development

-The development of slow science is traced back to “publish or perish”, first noted by Clarence Marsh Case in 1923.
-Slow science, differently from publish or perish, acts as a critique of the concept.
+The development of slow science is traced back to "publish or perish", first noted by Clarence Marsh Case in 1923.
+Slow science is a reaction against and critique of publish or perish.
 Slow science contributions have narrowed down the publish or perish culture into the scientific field.
 Slow science attributes many of its key principles to publish or perish, and is considered to be the way in which scientists can support a movement for change.
 Since the rise in prevalence of the term slow science in the 21st century, the two terms have been used as opposites by academics and journalists alike.

 Early contributions to the development of slow science came from research universities across western Europe.
 Before the development of slow science, was the popularisation in university spheres of the term fast science.
-This was most notable by Dr Joel Candau in 2010, in his open letter to the University of Nice, in which he stated “Fast science, like fast food, favours quantity over quality,”.
+This was most notable by Dr Joel Candau in 2010, in his open letter to the University of Nice, in which he stated "Fast science, like fast food, favours quantity over quality,".
 In 2010 Ruth Muller had coined the term slow science, whilst in her position at the AIIA, helping develop a slow science international network.
-Most significant in its early development, was the publication of the article “the Slow Science Manifesto” by a group of German scholars known as the slow science academy.
+Most significant in its early development, was the publication of the article "the Slow Science Manifesto" in 2011 by a group of German scholars known as the slow science academy.
 This manifesto was the first time the slow science had reached a non academic audience.

 Most notably however, was the popularisation of the term slow science in 2018.
-The publication “Another Science is Possible: A Manifesto for Slow Science” by Isabelle Stengers, is the first book published on the topic of slow science.
+The publication "Another Science is Possible: A Manifesto for Slow Science" by Isabelle Stengers, is the first book published on the topic of slow science.
 During this period, there was an increase in media activity surrounding slow science, which helped grow collaboration with other slow movements, such as slow fashion.
 Isabelle Stengers' contribution was significant as a scholar who could attract media beyond academic spheres.
 Notability increased as a result of globally recognised psychologist Uta Frith's journal article on slow science.
 Since the start of the COVID-19 pandemic, publications on slow science have been limited.

 Key principles

-The key principles of slow science are based on the premise that the most accurate and thorough scientific research is as a result of a lack of financial constraint, absence of an immediate deadline, and no directive from market based influences.
+The key principles of slow science are based on the premise that the most accurate and thorough scientific research is results from absence of financial constraint, absence of an immediate deadline, and no directive from market based influences.
 The key principles of slow science are a critique of modern scientific funding, and advocate for public knowledge, and changed practices in scientific research.